 Well, and I've been thinking of doing this, by the way.

-I think that there is, I don't know how large a pop percentage of the population, but I think there are some people.
+I think that there is, I don't know how large a percentage of the population, but I think there are some people.

-I think there are some people who in effect need permission to vote against Obama.
+I think there are some people who, in effect, need permission to vote against Obama.

 They voted for him the first time, and they bought into all the reasons why.

-He's got so many people against him now, and I it it's not enough for these people to be told by somebody like me or somebody else Who is uh confidently decided like you I think they might need to hear from others just like them who are going to vote against Obama this time so that they know it's okay.
+I think they might need to hear from others just like them who are going to vote against Obama this time so that they know it's okay.

-When you think somebody's right, I'm not, look at me, I'm not.
+When you think somebody's right, I'm not.

 Because if you ask a black person, would you vote for a white person, they would say no.